ordina-jworks/ordina-jworks.github.io/_posts/2020-09-14-Introduction-to-API-Management.md

 In this situation an API gateway is deployed between the client and the APIs.
 As a single entry point, all request first have to pass the gateway before they are forwarded to the right service.
+An API gateway enables to move most of the cross-cutting concerns which an API normally has to implement to the API gateway.
-If the Gateway is installed in the same organizational structure, it’s not required to have your API’s implementing additional cross cutting functionalities.
+This means that if the Gateway is installed in the same organizational structure, it’s not required for your API’s to implement additional cross-cutting functionalities.
 The API gateway will be responsible of performing the necessary checks before allowing the clients to access the Data.
 I do hear you thinking already “We’re not going to install an additional tool, only for splitting out security rules from the API’s", but that’s not the only thing an API management tool can do.

 ### Responsibilities of an API Management tool
 I listed out the most important responsibilities for you, so that you can understand the power and the actual benefits of an API Management tool: